 ASPCA Emergency and Disaster Grants

 The ASPCA provides emergency funding to qualified animal welfare organizations and government agencies whose communities suffer the impact of natural and other disasters.
+Applications must be submitted within three months of the incident.

 A disaster is defined as a threatening or occurring incident of such destructive magnitude and forces as to dislocate people and animals, separate family members, damage or destroy homes, and injure or kill people and animals.
 A disaster produces immediate suffering, and basic animal needs cannot be promptly or adequately addressed by the affected people.
 Natural disasters include floods, tornadoes, hurricanes, hail storms, wildfires, windstorms, epidemics, droughts and earthquakes.
 Human-caused disaster – whether intentional or unintentional – include oil spills, fires, infrastructure damage, transportation accidents, hazardous materials release, explosions, and domestic acts of terrorism.